 Internal Rate of Return (IRR) Defined

-Internal Rate of Return (IRR) | The rate at which cash inflows equal cash outflows without consideration of external factors |
+What is Internal Rate of Return (IRR)?
+The discount rate at which a project’s cash inflows equal cash outflows, excluding external economic factors.

 PMP® Formulas: Internal Rate of Return (IRR) and Net Present Value (NPV)

-Net Present Value (NPV) | The total present value of cash inflows and outflows |
+What is Net Present Value (NPV)?
+The difference between the present value of cash inflows and outflows over time

 Internal Rate of Return (IRR) Formula